 How Do You Prepare HVAC Equipment for a Storm

-When a storm is approaching, make sure your heating and cooling equipment is ready with these recommendations from Peitz Service Experts Heating & Air Conditioning.
+When a storm is approaching, make sure your HVAC equipment is ready with these tips from Peitz Service Experts.

 - Protect Your System from the Surge

-Install a high-quality surge protector where any heavy appliances, like a furnace, are plugged into a standard wall outlet, to automatically shut down your equipment if there’s a jump in the line voltage.
+Invest in a high-quality surge protector where any heavy appliances, such as a furnace, are plugged into a standard wall outlet, to automatically shut down your equipment if there’s a jump in the line voltage.
 Also, don’t touch any electrical components, and ask for an expert’s help if you need help assistance with surge protectors.

 - Make Sure Everything is Anchored